 Lounge In Pudong Airport

 The Air China First Class Lounge In Pudong is used by China Airlines as well as Star Alliance Gold members.
 Suffice to say, it’s not quite up to Singapore First class standards.
 If you were flying the other direction, you would get invitation to the Private Room which is vastly more befitting of a Suites experience.
-I was lucky to be able to try that on 2 other occasions the month before.

 Boarding Suites Upper Deck